glennj/exercism-cli-fish-wrapper/README.md

 ### additional subcommands for interacting with solutions

-* `test`
-    - run test suite for this exercise
-    - enhances the builtin `exercism test` with some custom behaviour for some tracks.
 * `check`, `format`
     - run formatters and/or linters for this exercise
     - only some tracks currently supported